Instructions For Petitions For Easement Vacations Within The Unorganized Borough, Outside Of Local Platting Authorities

 Before the vacation of a RS 2477 or section line easement is approved, the petitioner must satisfy the department that equal or better access is available.
 “Equal or better access” means access protected by an easement of record that is adequately wide for the purpose, and at least equally usable considering length, type of terrain, and level of improvement, as the easement to be vacated.

 The vacation of a public right-of-way involves giving up of a public right in favor of the landowner.
 DNR will not approve a vacation unless it determines that the action is in the state’s interest.

-The petitioner must pay the application filing fee and the cost of advertising the public notice.
-The petition must be accompanied by a check for $750 made payable to the Alaska Department of Revenue, for the filing fee.
-After the department verifies the cost to advertise the public notice in a newspaper, you will be notified and must then submit to this office a check made payable to the newspaper publisher.
+The petitioner must pay the application fee and the cost of advertising the public notice (including all postage associated with public notice).
+The petition must be accompanied by a check or money order for $750.00 for the application fee and made payable to the Alaska Department of Natural Resources.

 III.
 State Action: